 Faucets and Valves Faucets have moveable parts and therefore, most faucets both inside and outside your home will require periodic maintenance.
 Unnecessary strain on faucets increases the frequency of repair or replacement.
-It is important, therefore to understand their proper care.
+It is important, therefore, to understand their proper care.

+The cartridge-type faucets usually used in kitchens and bathrooms require little or no maintenance.
 The stem and washer type faucets/valves used at washer connection boxes, exterior faucets, and optional homeowner cut-off valves are subject to washer wear, which is a homeowner responsibility.
 These washers required replacement when closing the valve/faucet with a normal amount of pressure fails to completely stop the water flow/dripping.
-Faucet aerators are small round screened attachments screwed into the end of the kitchen and lavatory water spouts.
+Faucet aerators are small round screened attachments screwed into the end of the kitchen and lavatory waterspouts.
 These attachments add air to the water to conserve water usage and minimize splash in the sink areas.
 The aerators require removal and cleaning/replacement, usually every 3-4 month based off usage and water conditions and are a homeowner maintenance item.

-Toilets Due to a state plumbing code change effective January 1, 1993, 1.6 gallon flush toilets have been installed in your home in an effort to conserve water usage.
+Toilets Due to a state plumbing code change effective January 1, 1993, 1.6-gallon flush toilets have been installed in your home in an effort to conserve water usage.
 As a result, everything disposed in the toilet may not flush out the first time.
 A second flush may be necessary.
 You may need to hold the flush lever completely down during the flush to completely flush the contents.
-Toilets are secured to the flooring and sealed through the use of a wax ring gasket.
+Toilets are secured to the flooring and sealed using a wax ring gasket.
 These require periodic inspection and replacing to avoid costly leaks (particularly those located on the second floor).
 This can also be addressed through your required homeowner maintenance plumbing service check through the plumbing contractor listed.